Tremeschin/nvibrant/readme.md

 - You can also pin it to a specific version with `uvx nvibrant==1.1.0 (args)` to have more control
 - Can also have a `~/.local/bin/nvibrant` and use `ExecStart=%h/.local/bin/nvibrant (args)`

+### 🟡 Hybrid Systems

+> [!IMPORTANT]
+> I have never used a hybrid system, this is unknown and experimental territory.
+> - Get in touch to improve this section, report good or bad results!

+Systems with both integrated and dedicated GPUs (like Intel Iris + NVIDIA) can be tricky, especially laptops.

+What often happens is that the iGPU is the primary one that "owns" the displays, with nvidia's frames being passed through it (muxed).
+This is usually done for power efficiency, only using nvidia on intensive tasks.

+- **Desktop** users should be fine, as the displays are driven and connected directly on the nvidia card.

+- **Your best chances** are on disabling the iGPU altogether in the BIOS/UEFI, making nvidia the primary and only GPU in laptops systems - _Expect much worse battery life with such!_

+Linux has a couple solutions for GPU dispatching - [PRIME](https://wiki.archlinux.org/title/PRIME), [Optimus](https://wiki.archlinux.org/title/NVIDIA_Optimus) and [Bumblebee](https://wiki.archlinux.org/title/Bumblebee).
+It is currently unknown if any of these allow both nvibrant to interface with the drivers, and have visual changes altogether.

+<sup><b>Note:</b> This is different than libvibrant, which uses the Color Transfer Matrix properties of X11 displays, common to both GPUs.</sup>

 ### 🟢 Dithering

 Some users have reported issues with dithering causing flickering or artifacts on their displays [(1)](https://github.com/Tremeschin/nvibrant/issues/18) [(2)](https://www.reddit.com/r/linux_gaming/comments/1jmsva0/comment/mkehyuk/), which also lacks a Wayland option to disable in `nvidia-settings`.
 Fear not, you can change it with nvibrant too!